Baltic Impressions: Highlights of Riga, Vilnius and Tallinn

 After some haggling, I found a boat that took me out for a day across the lagoon to the Memel Delta, a grassy landscape crisscrossed by little canals sporting a huge variety of bird life including the ever-present storks.

 The capital Riga, often called Paris of the East, is famous for its art nouveau architecture.
 Some of the older houses were beautifully renovated, but as soon as you looked into side streets things were beginning to crumble.

-Even though travelling between Baltic cities is easy, as soon as you want to go off the main roads tourist infrastructure is still very basic.The entry fee includes a private guided tour as well as the chance to color an image of your very own sun in the museum’s workshop, and take it home with you.
+Even though traveling between Baltic cities is easy, as soon as you want to go off the main roads tourist infrastructure is still very basic.The entry fee includes a private guided tour as well as the chance to color an image of your very own sun in the museum’s workshop and take it home with you.

 Therefore I fell back on a guided tour to explore some National Parks with the minimum of fuss.

 Unfortunately, our bus driver turned out to be much more knowledgeable than our tour guide: even though the iron curtain went down in 1993 it is still very much present in some people’s heads, especially the older ones.

 Nevertheless, we managed to see an impressive variety of medieval castle ruins – the number of steep, uneven stone steps I climbed up and down towers in various states of decay in the dark was out of this world!